ovh/docs/pages/web/hosting/faq-web_hosting/guide.en-gb.md

 ![delete_a_module](images/delete_a_module.png){.thumbnail}

-Then delete its database from the database tab on the right-hand side of your screen, in the `Hosting section`:
+Then delete its database from the database tab on the right-hand side of your screen, in the section `Hosting plans`:

 ![delete_a_database](images/delete_a_database.png){.thumbnail}

 Finally, retry the installation on the domain name you want, using the [1-click module](https://docs.ovh.com/gb/en/hosting/1-click-module-management/) feature.

-#### Scenario 2: your website will be displayed with a xxxxx.cluster0xx.hosting.ovh.net web address, if it has been modified
+#### Scenario 2: Your website is displayed with a xxxxx.cluster0xx.hosting.ovh.net web address because it was modified

 If your website appears with this URL following a change, restore it to its previous state.